tinyzimmer/vault-rbac-controller/README.md

 A controller for managing application access to Vault secrets via the Kubernetes RBAC system.

+Policies and connection roles are automatically created in Vault according to annotations on ServiceAccounts, RoleBindings, and/or Roles.

 ## Quickstart

 If you don't have access to a Kubernetes cluster, you can create one easily locally with [kind](https://kind.sigs.k8s.io/), [k3d](https://k3d.io/), or your preferred tool.